Kazoku: Origins

 Prince Tokugawa Iesato, first head of the Tokugawa clan after the overthrow of the shogunate, was President of the House of Peers from 1903 to 1933.

 Following the Meiji Restoration of 1868, the ancient court nobility of Kyoto, the (公家, kuge), regained some of its lost status.
 Several members of the kuge, such as Iwakura Tomomi and Nakayama Tadayasu, played a crucial role in the overthrow of the Tokugawa shogunate, and the early Meiji government nominated kuge to head all seven of the newly established administrative departments.

 The Meiji oligarchs, as part of their Westernizing reforms, merged the kuge with the former feudal lords (大名, daimyō) into an expanded aristocratic class on 25 July 1869, to recognize that the kuge and former daimyō were a social class distinct from the other designated social classes of former samurai (士族, shizoku) and commoners (平民, heimin).
 They lost their territorial privileges.
 Itō Hirobumi, one of the principal authors of the Meiji constitution, intended the new kazoku peerage to serve as a political and social bulwark for the "restored" emperor and the Japanese imperial institution.
 At the time, the kuge (142 families) and former daimyō (285 families) consisted of a group of total 427 families.

-Marquess Michitsune Koga (1842–1925), a member of the Imperial Family, descending from Emperor Murakami.

 All members of the kazoku without an official government appointment in the provinces were initially obliged to reside in Tokyo.
 By the end of 1869, a pension system was adopted, which gradually displaced the kazoku from their posts as provincial governors and as government leaders.
 The stipends promised by the government were eventually replaced by government bonds.